Everything You Always Wanted to Know About XVA Model Risk but Were Afraid to Ask: Theoretical Framework

 Assuming no arbitrage and the usual probabilistic framework ($\Omega,\mathcal{F},\mathcal{F}_t,Q$) with market filtration $\mathcal{F}_{t}$ and risk-neutral probability measure $Q$, the general pricing formula of a financial instrument with payoff $V(T)$ paid at time $T>t$ is

-where the base value\footnote{In order to ease the notation, for the rest of the paper we omit subscript 0 unless clearly necessary, denoting the base value simply with $V$.} (or mark to market) $V_{0}(t)$ in eq.~\ref{eq: base value} is interpreted as the price of the financial instrument under perfect collateralization\footnote{An ideal Credit Support Annex (CSA) ensuring a perfect match between the price $V_{0}(t)$ and the corresponding collateral at any time $t$.
-This condition is realised in practice with a real CSA minimizing any friction between the price and the collateral, i.e. with daily margination, cash collateral in the same currency of the trade, flat overnight collateral rate, zero threshold and minimum transfer amount (see sec.~\ref{section: Collateral modelling} for further details).}, the discount (short) rate $r(t)$ in eq.~\ref{eq: stochastic discount factor} is the corresponding collateral rate, $B(t)$ is the collateral bank account growing at rate $r(t)$, $D(t;T)$ is the stochastic collateral discount factor, $P(t;T)$ is the Zero Coupon Bond (ZCB) price, and $Q^T$ is the $T$-forward probability measure associated to the numeraire $P(t;T)$.
-Valuation adjustments in eq.~\ref{eq: fair value}, collectively named XVA, represent a crucial and consolidated component in modern derivatives pricing which takes into account additional risk factors not included among the risk factors considered in the base value $V_0$ in eq.~\ref{eq: base value}.
+where the base value\footnote{In order to ease the notation, in the following sections we omit subscript 0 unless clearly necessary, denoting the base value simply with $V$.}, or mark to market), $V_{0}(t)$ in eq.~\ref{eq:base value} is interpreted as the price of the financial instrument under perfect collateralization\footnote{An ideal Credit Support Annex (CSA) ensuring a perfect match between the price $V_{0}(t)$ and the corresponding collateral at any time $t$.
+This condition is realised in practice with a real CSA minimizing any friction between the price and the collateral, i.e. with daily margination, cash collateral in the same currency of the trade, flat overnight collateral rate, zero threshold and minimum transfer amount.}, the discount (short) rate $r(t)$ in eq.~\ref{eq:stochastic discount factor} is the corresponding collateral rate, $B(t)$ is the collateral bank account growing at rate $r(t)$, $D(t;T)$ is the stochastic collateral discount factor, $P(t;T)$ is the perfectly collateralized Zero Coupon Bond (ZCB) price, and $Q^T$ is the $T$-forward probability measure associated to the numeraire $P(t;T)$.

+Valuation adjustments in eq.~\ref{eq:fair value}, collectively named XVA, represent a crucial and consolidated component in modern derivatives pricing which takes into account additional risk factors not included among the risk factors considered in the base value $V_0$ in eq.~\ref{eq:base value}.
 These risk factors are typically related to counterparties default, funding, and capital, leading, respectively, to Credit/Debt Valuation Adjustment (CVA/DVA), Funding Valuation Adjustment (FVA), often split into Funding Cost/Benefit Adjustment (FCA/FBA), Margin Valuation Adjustment (MVA), Capital Valuation Adjustment (KVA).
-A complete discussion on XVA may be found e.g. in \cite{Green16,Gre20}.
-For XVA pricing we must consider the enlarged filtration $ \mathcal{G}_{t}= \mathcal{F}_{t}\vee\mathcal{H}_{t}\supseteq\mathcal{F}_{t}$ where $ \mathcal{H}_{t}=\sigma(\{\tau\leq u\}:u\leq t)$ is the filtration generated by default events (see e.g. \cite{BriMor13}).
-More details on XVA pricing are discussed in sec.~\ref{section: xvas} below.
+A complete discussion on XVA may be found e.g. in \cite{Gre20}.
+For XVA pricing we must consider the enlarged filtration $ \mathcal{G}_{t}= \mathcal{F}_{t}\vee\mathcal{H}_{t}\supseteq\mathcal{F}_{t}$ where $ \mathcal{H}_{t}=\sigma(\{\tau\leq u\}:u\leq t)$ is the filtration generated by default events.
+More details can be found in a number of papers, see e.g.~\cite{BriMor13,Bri18,BriFraPal19} and references therein.